The Modern Son of Man

-The modern son of man is rejected partly because he is not who or what anyone expected, because he fulfills prophecies that have been ignored or misinterpreted or misunderstood.
+The modern son of man is rejected partly because he is not who or what anyone expected, because he fulfills prophecies like that example from Isaiah which have been ignored or misinterpreted or misunderstood.
 Therefore, he is not a conquering warrior hero or king, but a lowly servant-messenger of God, first dismissed by his generation as a fool who has been stricken, afflicted and crippled.
-And he is more like a prodigal son than a prince among men, at least not in the sight of men.
+And he is more like a prodigal son than a prince among men, as articles about prophecies reveal.

-Thus he fulfills the actual, real prophecies.
-For he is from your midst and of your brethren, and at 30 years old when he saw God he was on top of the world with unshakable faith, remarkable self-assurance, and in a state of love.
-But, he is only human, and now, at age 72, he is contrite of spirit, having realized his vain folly.
+He is from your midst and of your brethren, and at 30 years old when he saw God he was on top of the world with unshakable faith, remarkable self-assurance, and in a state of love.
+But, he is only human, to a fault, and now, at age 75, he is contrite of spirit, having realized his vain folly.

-Nevertheless, he is God's chosen servant.
-He is not the Light, but bears witness to the Light of the world that is brighter than the sun.
+As God's chosen servant, he is not the Light, but bears witness to the Light of the world that is brighter than the sun.
 He is not God, but serves God and Humanity --- not just one nation, not just one religion, not just one race or culture, but all.

 His mission is not to exalt himself or seek high office in religion or government.
 His mission is to counsel you and issue righteous judgment, show you things to come, and empower and liberate you all, from behind the scenes, so that you can establish governments that are truly of the people, by the people, and for the people, and respect all religions, nationalities, races, and cultures as the human family that we are.